hturnbull93/react-calculator/README.md

 Added the numbers 0 to 9, . and ce to the Calculator's numbers state array.

 Added the operators to the Calculators operators state array.

+### Click Event Tests

+Wrote a test that updateDisplay is called when a number key is clicked.

+For functional testing of the Calculator, it is mounted.
+The jest `spyOn` method is used to track calls of the wrapper instance's `updateDisplay` method.
+Enzyme's `simulate("click")` method is used to perform the click.

+- The test finds no class with ".number-key" to click, so in `Key.jsx` updated the wrapping div to have a class of the passed keyType prop.
+- Set the onClick action for the key as an anonymous arrow function returning the keyAction prop function (in this case it is passed calculator's `updateDisplay` method via Keypad), passing the keyValue prop as an argument.

+Green.